THE HOLIDAY MOUNTAIN ROOTS

 Holiday Mountain Ski Resort was established in 1959 when founder Noel Later purchased an area in La Rivière, located in the Pembina Valley of southern Manitoba.
 Having previously ran what was known as La Riviere Ski Hill, he then opened up Manitoba’s first official ski resort – Holiday Mountain – which quickly became a desirable skiing destination.

 In the winter of 1959/60, the resort opened for business and began its legacy of innovation in Canada.
 The first snow making system, the first chairlift, and the first snow camera have all graced the stage at Holiday Mountain.
-Today the Resort, now in its 64th year, is proudly owned by Paul & Renée Warkentin and a very exciting revitalization has been underway since the 2022/23 season!
+Today the Resort, now in its 65th year, is proudly owned by Paul & Renée Warkentin and a very exciting revitalization has been underway since December 2022.

 IN THE BEGINNING...